One of the main strengths of Jira is its ability to integrate with other tools to facilitate the development process.

 - How to Set up a ServiceNow Jira Integration

-- How to Set up a Jira Zendesk Integration (the 2021 Step-by-Step Guide)
+- How to Set up a Jira Zendesk Integration

 - Why Jira is better than Trello, even for non-developers